Travis’ primary teaching interests fall along the following subfields of Political Science:

-Comparative Politics: Repression and Control under Dictatorships; Institutions; Authoritarian Regimes; Elections in Emerging Democracies; and Election Violence.
+Comparative Politics: Politics of Policing; Repression and Control under Dictatorships; Institutions; Authoritarian Regimes; Elections in Emerging Democracies; and Election Violence.

-International Relations: Human Right, Peacemaking; Conflict; Political Economy of Development; International Political Economy; International Ethics; and Genocide Prevention and Intervention.
+International Relations: Human Rights, Conflict; Political Economy of Development; International Political Economy; International Organizations

-Methods: Research Design and Conceptualization; OLS; MLE; and Longitudinal Data Analysis.
+Methods: Research Design and Conceptualization; Causal Inference; and Survey Design

-After my first year as a lecturer, I received the New Faculty Commendation for Teaching Commitment from the Wally Cordes Teaching and Faculty Support Center at the University of Arkansas
+As a lecturer, Travis received the New Faculty Commendation for Teaching Commitment from the Wally Cordes Teaching and Faculty Support Center at the University of Arkansas

 Course syllabi and class evaluations are available, if requested.